5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 #.MyApp.StartFromCmdLine[6]
       ⎕TRAP
   0 E #.HandleError.Process '#.ErrorParms'
-      ⎕←⎕TRAP←0/⎕TRAP
+      ⎕TRAP←0/⎕TRAP

 ~~~

 We also want to check whether the correct return code is returned.
-For that we have to call the EXE, but we don't do this in a console window because we want to catch the exit code.
-Instead we use the `Execute` class with provides two main methods:
+For that we have to call the EXE, but we don't do this in a console window for reasons we have discussed earlier.
+Instead we use the `Execute` class which provides two main methods:

 * `Process` allows use to catch a program's standard output.
 * `Application` allows us to catch a program's exit code.